Flickerdeck

 How many cards are in The Hell Tarot deck?

-The Hell Tarot is a complete 78-card deck, adhering to the traditional structure of the Major and Minor Arcana found in most tarot systems.
+The Hell Tarot is a complete 78-card deck, including both the Major and Minor Arcana.
+This standard count ensures compatibility with traditional tarot reading practices and spreads.

 Is The Hell Tarot suitable for beginners?

-While it follows the Rider-Waite-Smith system, its dark and horror-inspired imagery may be intense for beginners.
-It is generally recommended for experienced readers who are comfortable with such themes and can interpret the symbolism within that context.
+While the deck follows the Rider-Waite-Smith system, making its structure familiar, its dark and horror-inspired imagery may be intense for beginners.
+It is more suited for readers who are already comfortable with tarot symbolism and are looking for a deck with a distinct, challenging aesthetic.

 What is the artistic style of The Hell Tarot?